ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/groupbitmapor.md

+---
+toc_priority: 130
+---

 # groupBitmapOr {#groupbitmapor}

-Calculations the OR of a bitmap column, return cardinality of type UInt64, if add suffix -State, then return [bitmap object](../../sql-reference/functions/bitmap-functions.md).
+Calculations the OR of a bitmap column, return cardinality of type UInt64, if add suffix -State, then return [bitmap object](../../../sql-reference/functions/bitmap-functions.md).
 This is equivalent to `groupBitmapMerge`.

 ``` sql
 groupBitmapOr(expr)